rhalbersma/bit_set/README.md

   - **Constructors**: No construction from `unsigned long long`, `std::string` or `char const*`.
   - **Conversion**: No conversion to `unsigned long`, `unsigned long long` and `std::string`.
   - **I/O**: No overloaded I/O streaming through overloaded `operator>>` and `operator<<`.
+  - **Hashing**: No specialization for `std::hash<>`.

 Much of this functionality can be easily provided by user-defined code.
 For instance, the missing `bitset` constructors and input streaming can be replaced by the `int_set` constructors taking an iterator range or an `initalizer_list`.
 Similarly, the missing `bitset` conversion functions and output streaming can be replaced by the `copy` algorithm over the `int_set` iterators into a suitable `ostream_iterator`.
+The hashing functionality can be obtained through third-party libraries such as [N3980](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3980.html).

 Composable data-parallel algorithms on sorted ranges
 ----------------------------------------------------